apache/incubator-xtable/website/docs/starrocks.md

 <TabItem value="iceberg">

 :::tip Note:
-If you are following the example from [Hive Metastore](/docs/hms), you can query the XTable synced Iceberg table from StarRocks using the below query.
+If you are following the example from [Hive Metastore](/docs/hms), you can query the Apache XTable™ (Incubating) synced Iceberg table from StarRocks using the below query.
 ```sql md title="sql"
 CREATE EXTERNAL CATALOG unified_catalog_hms PROPERTIES ("type" = "unified","unified.metastore.type" = "hive", "hive.metastore.uris" = "thrift://hivemetastore:9083" );